PiggyChu620/MindustryRandomPlanet/README.md

 - Sorry I forgot to add the new contents to the tecttree and restore the initial resources for the starting sector

 *v0.2.3*
-- Move schematics I made to "buid-in", you won't see it in the schematics menu anymore, because I have to say, it's freaking annoying!
+- Move schematics I made to "build-in", you won't see it in the schematics menu anymore, because I have to say, it's freaking annoying!
 - Remove any unit environmental restrictions, now every unit can survive in any environment

 *v0.2.4*